 Spreadsheets used to be the go-to tools when it came to putting together a budget.
 However, this means spending hours on end and draining all your mental reserves on one task for Event Planner.
 Plus, real budgets need constant adjusting, to fit the reality.

 The same goes with shopping lists.
 These differ from one event to another, but there’s always something to buy (most likely at the last minute).
 If you work with standard lists (saved on your phone or in your notebook) the risk of miscommunication and missing something is high.

 Luckily, nowadays there are specialized apps and software tools that make both budgeting and shopping a breeze.
 You just have to input the data and the tools will do the rest of the job.
 Also, you can share both these items with the team and ask for their insight and help.

 Badging and Checking In

-If you manage a hybrid event or even one that’s 100% in-person (following the safety rules), there has to be a system to register the guests attending.
+If you manage a hybrid event or even one that’s 100% in-person (following the safety rules), there has to be a system to register the guests attending for Event Planner.
 To avoid unnecessary contact between staff and guests, it’s best to use a badging and ticketing software tool.
 This way, you don’t have to worry about check-in errors, and everyone can enter and leave the venue as they please.

 Software that helps automate tasks is the next best step to take in the events industry.
 It takes away the burden of routine tasks and it helps Event planners stay on top of things without draining their mental energy.
 It’s also a great method to gather valuable data and insight from participants and guests, while they work hard on getting other people to notice them.